-SYSTRA teams are helping the Holy City of Mecca to create its first permanent bus network.
-The aim of the authorities is to serve the entire city in order to facilitate travel, given that traffic can be very heavy, especially during the Hajj*.
-To make life easier for the inhabitants and pilgrims, Mecca promises a maximum interval between each bus of 15 minutes.
+SYSTRA teams are helping the Holy City of Makkah create its first permanent bus network.
+The aim of the authorities is to facilitate travel throughout the entire city, given that traffic can be very heavy, especially during the annual Hajj.
+To encourage adoption among the city’s inhabitants and pilgrims, the RCMC promises a maximum interval of 15 minutes between buses.

 Supervision from A-Z

-The bus network will play a critical role in achieving Saudi Vision 2030’s future goals of serving 30 million Umrah visitors (Islamic pilgrimage to Makkah) in a very congested and precious area and celebrating the Kingdom’s role of sitting at the heart of the Islamic world by serving all Muslims coming from all continents.
+The bus network will play a critical role in achieving the Saudi Vision 2030 goal of serving 30 million Umrah visitors in a very congested area.
+It will also celebrate the Kingdom’s position at the heart of the Islamic world by better serving Muslims hailing from all continents.

 linked to Vision 2030

-This project is directly linked to KSA’s Vision 2030 national ambition, which aims to diversify the country’s economy in a sustainable manner, especially via the development of public transport.
+This project is directly tied to KSA’s Vision 2030. the transformative national goal which aims to diversify the country’s economy in a sustainable manner, particularly via the development of public transport.